-To use public mediation, the parties should contact the alternative dispute resolution office (Gabinete de Resolução Alternativa de Conflitos) of the Directorate-General for Justice Policy (Direcção Geral da Política de Justiça) and request an appointment for a pre-mediation session.
-The session can be booked by telephone, by email or via an online form.
+To use public mediation, the parties should contact the Alternative Dispute Resolution Office (Gabinete de Resolução Alternativa de Conflitos) of the Directorate-General for Justice Policy (Direcção Geral da Política de Justiça) and request an appointment for a pre-mediation session.
+The session can be booked by telephone (+351 808 26 2000) or via the online form.
 In the public pre-mediation session, a mediation protocol is signed between the parties and the mediator.
 A time period will be set, sessions will be scheduled and the procedural rules explained.

 Public mediation sessions can take place at the premises of the Directorate-General for Justice Policy, or at premises made available in the municipality where the parties reside.